Skip to content

 +248 438 1237

 The Creole Language and Culture Research Institute (CLCRI) was set up by the University of Seychelles in October 2016, to stimulate, facilitate and lead research in Creole studies in the country, with particular attention to the Seychellois Creole language and culture.
+It is also the means by which UniSey can contribute to the Seychellois community in areas of creole linguistic development and cultural research, and enhance the building of a national cultural identity.

 VISION